Austeleus/inductor-debug-module/README.md

 ## Front-End UI

-The project includes a **Streamlit dashboard** that provides a more user-friendly way to explore TorchInductor debugging utilities — no coding required.
+This project includes a **Streamlit dashboard** that provides a more user-friendly way to explore TorchInductor debugging utilities.

 ### Features